 What's the difference between no-code and low-code policy editing?

 Low-code is simpler than writing code but still expects engineering instincts (types, control flow, debugging).
-No-code lets a credit officer with no engineering background ship a working policy in plain English on a visual canvas.
+No-code lets a credit officer with no engineering background ship a working policy in plain English.
+Neither label guarantees the policy is enforced identically on every application, which is the property to actually verify.

 Can a credit officer with no technical background really build credit policies?

-How is no-code policy editing audited for regulators?
+How is a plain-English credit policy audited for regulators?

 Every change is logged with who, when, what.
-Every decision logs the policy version that ran, the path through the canvas, the inputs at each node, and the final outcome.
+Every decision logs the policy version that ran, the rules the application matched, the inputs at each step, and the final outcome.
 For BSP, OJK, BNM, MAS, CFPB, FCA, this is the reproducible decision audit they ask for.

 Can I A/B test a policy change before going live?

 Yes.
-Floowed Decisioning Canvas supports traffic splitting at deploy time: route 10% of applications through the candidate policy, watch outcomes for a defined window, then promote or roll back.
+The Floowed Decisioning Engine supports traffic splitting at deploy time: route 10% of applications through the candidate policy, watch outcomes for a defined window, then promote or roll back.

 What if my policy needs custom logic?

 Custom code nodes (Python) and custom integrations are available for the genuinely bespoke 5% of policy.
-Most lenders find the rest of the policy is well-served by plain-English rules and visual branches.
+Most lenders find the rest of the policy is well-served by plain-English rules.

 How long does it take to migrate an existing policy onto a no-code platform?